sasagawa888/eisl/documents/POLICY.md

 [GNU Indent](https://www.gnu.org/software/indent/) or
 [Artistic Style](http://astyle.sourceforge.net/)),
 but for now just try to fit in with the existing code (this applies to naming conventions too).

+The source code is formatted with GNU indent.
+Barkley style with -orig option.